elixir-europe/rdmkit/pages/your_domain/plant_sciences/plant_sciences.md

 Another particularity of this domain is the absence of central deposition databases for plant phenotyping data.
 Whereas datasets from plant omics experiments are typically deposited in global deposition databases for that type of experiment, those from phenotyping experiments remain in institutional or at best national repositories.
 This raises challenges to finding and accessing plant phenotyping data, as well as interconnecting all datasets produced in projects that encompass molecular studies and phenotyping experiments.

-## Plant Phenotyping Metadata Management
+## Plant phenotyping metadata management

 ### Description
 To ensure compliance with the FAIR principles in plant phenotyping datasets, it is highly recommended that metadata collection is contemplated from the start of the experiment and that the working environment facilitates (meta)data collection, storage, and validation throughout the project, up to the publication.